To see Braiden's most up-to-date fundraising total click on his team half way down the page - thank you!

-Three year old Braiden-Lee and his family went to the United States before Christmas 2012 where Braiden-Lee started the Children’s Oncology Group neuroblastoma treatment protocol, which uses the antibody ch14-18, and cytokines IL-2 and GM-CSF.
+Braiden-Lee and his family went to the United States before Christmas 2012 where he started the Children’s Oncology Group neuroblastoma treatment protocol, which uses the antibody ch14-18, and cytokines IL-2 and GM-CSF.
 The treatment Braiden-Lee will receive in the United States is not available in the same format in the UK, where anti-GD2 and IL2 or just anti-GD2 alone are available as part of a trial.
 The treatment was not be funded by the NHS and cost in excess of £200,000.

-Unfortunately in February 2013 Braiden was found to have relapsed.
-The family will be coming back to the UK so Braiden can have further treatment and to assess if there are any other potential trials or clinical treatments that could help him.
+Unfortunately in February 2013 Braiden-Lee was found to have relapsed.
+The family will be coming back to the UK so he can have further treatment and to assess if there are any other potential trials or clinical treatments that could help him.

-Braiden's dad Wayne said, “I find it hard to put into words how devastated we were by the diagnosis of neuroblastoma, but we’ve done our best to pick ourselves up and be strong for our little man.
-He’s our inspiration, a very special little boy and he is a true fighter.”
+Braiden-Lee's Dad Wayne said, “I find it hard to put into words how devastated we were by the diagnosis of neuroblastoma, but we’ve done our best to pick ourselves up and be strong for our little man.
+He’s our inspiration, a very special little boy and he is a true fighter.

 Please give as much as you can afford, or hold a fundraising event to help Braiden-Lee and other children like him - call the fundraising team on 020 7284 0800 to find out more.

 Every donation, no matter how small, will make a difference.